-Registration of prescribed businesses. - 16.
-(1) Subject to subsection (5), a prescribed business carrying on, or holding itself out as carrying on, business in, or from within, the Bailiwick must register with the Commission in accordance with these Regulations. - (2) A prescribed business which, by virtue of paragraph (1), is under an obligation to register shall submit, and pay, to the Commission - - (a) a statement, in such form and manner as the Commission may determine, of - - (i) the legal name and any trading names of the business, - (ii) its place and date of incorporation or establishment, - (iii) its principal place of business and any other business addresses in the Bailiwick, - (iv) details of the type or types of business carried out, - (v) the name of the money laundering reporting officer, and - (vi) the number of full time (or full time equivalent) members of staff (including executive directors and partners), and - (b) subject to paragraph (3) - - (i) where submission of the statement referred to in subparagraph (a) is made on or before 31 December 2008, a non-refundable registration fee of £450 plus, where the business has more than 5 full time (or full time equivalent) members of staff (including executive directors and partners), whichever is the lesser of - - (A) an amount calculated on the basis of £70 for each full time (or full time equivalent) member of staff (including executive directors and partners), less £350, or - (B) £1,400, or - (ii) where submission of the statement referred to in subparagraph (a) is made after 31 December 2008, a non-refundable registration fee calculated in accordance with the formula - where -
+Registration of prescribed businesses.

+- 16. (1) Subject to subsection (5), a prescribed business carrying on, or holding itself out as carrying on, business in, or from within, the Bailiwick must register with the Commission in accordance with these Regulations. - (2) A prescribed business which, by virtue of paragraph (1), is under an obligation to register shall submit, and pay, to the Commission - - (a) a statement, in such form and manner as the Commission may determine, of - - (i) the legal name and any trading names of the business, - (ii) its place and date of incorporation or establishment, - (iii) its principal place of business and any other business addresses in the Bailiwick, - (iv) details of the type or types of business carried out, - (v) the name of the money laundering reporting officer, and - (vi) the number of full time (or full time equivalent) members of staff (including executive directors and partners), and - (b) subject to paragraph (3) - - (i) where submission of the statement referred to in subparagraph (a) is made on or before 31 December 2008, a non-refundable registration fee of £450 plus, where the business has more than 5 full time (or full time equivalent) members of staff (including executive directors and partners), whichever is the lesser of - - (A) an amount calculated on the basis of £70 for each full time (or full time equivalent) member of staff (including executive directors and partners), less £350, or - (B) £1,400, or - (ii) where submission of the statement referred to in subparagraph (a) is made after 31 December 2009, a non-refundable registration fee of £475 plus, where the business has more than 5 full time (or full time equivalent) members of staff (including executive directors and partners), whichever is the lesser of - - (A) an amount calculated on the basis of £73 for each full time (or full time equivalent) member of staff (including executive directors and partners), less £365, or where -